-CLOSURE ALERT: The Old Washington County Jail will be closed on Saturday, August 23, and will reopen to the public on Tuesday, August 26.
-We apologize for any inconvenience.
+CLOSURE ALERT: The Old Washington County Jail will be closed on Tuesday, Sept.
+16, and will reopen on Thursday, Sept.
+18. We apologize for any inconvenience.

 FIND US ON FACEBOOK - "PETTAQUAMSCUTT HISTORICAL"

 = = = = = = = = = = = = = = = = = = = = = = = = = =

 Welcome to the